Study and Work in Italy – All You Need to Know

 Transportation in Italy

-The major means of transport in Italy is public transport as there are a decent network of transportation including buses, trains, trams, and metros.
-You might also choose to buy a moped – some cities in Italy are already swamped with this!
-Moped is a light-weight, two-wheeled vehicle that is designed not to go faster than a specified speed limit.
+The major means of transport in Italy is public transport, as there is a decent network of transportation, including buses, trains, trams, and metros.
+You might also choose to buy a moped—some cities in Italy are already swamped with this!
+A moped is a light-weight, two-wheeled vehicle that is designed not to go faster than a specified speed limit.
 You will need skills and confidence to be able to enjoy your ride.

-For convenience’ sake, it is advisable that you start the visa application three months before the commencement of your degree programme in Italy.
-It could take up to 60 days before the issuance of visa, reason you must start early enough in order not to be caught in the web of confusion.
+For convenience’ sake, it is advisable that you start the visa application three months before the commencement of your degree program in Italy.
+It could take up to 60 days before the issuance of a visa, so you must start early enough in order not to be caught in the web of confusion.

 If possible, contact the Italian embassy in your home country for further information and advice.
-Nevertheless, you are likely to need the following documents and they are to be made available by the university that you are planning to study in Italy:
+Nevertheless, you are likely to need the following documents, which are to be made available by the university where you are planning to study in Italy:

 • Letter of acceptance